-We highly recommend that you use only trusted service providers when you’re booking a villa holiday.
+Be sure to use only trusted service providers when you are booking a holiday villa.

-Be cautious when paying by bank transfer as most fraudulent websites only ask for bank transfers, and once the money has been transferred into their account there is no way of getting it back.
-Never pay for a villa via bank transfer unless you are certain who you are paying and what it is for.
-The name of the company, travel agent or real estate agent should be displayed.
+Be careful when paying by bank transfer since most fraudulent websites only request bank transfers, and once the money has been transferred, there is no way to get it back.
+Never pay your holiday by bank transfer unless you are sure who you are paying and what it is for.
+The name of the Company, Agency or Real Estate appears.

-NOT ALL payments by credit card are card safe.
-If you pay by credit card you may have protection under section 75 of the credit card act which is only applicable in certain circumstances where the credit card company has a direct relationship with the supplier of your villa.
-Some scammers will allow you to pay by credit card but ask you to pay a 3rd party who takes credit cards, and then on your instructions that company will transfer the funds directly to an account the scammers have told you to send it to.
-In this instance the company you paid by credit card have done nothing wrong and your money is not protected.
+Are all payments by credit card safe?
+NO. If you pay by credit card, you may have protection under section 75 of the credit card law, but that only applies in certain circumstances in which the credit card company has a direct relationship with the provider of your holiday accommodation..
+Some scammers will allow you to pay by credit card, but they will ask you to pay a third party to accept credit cards, and then, following their instructions, the company will transfer the funds directly to an account to which the scammers have told them to send to In this case, the company that paid by credit card did nothing wrong and your money is not protected.

-Who are you actually paying?
-A fake website may have copied the legitimate details of a company, so when you check out the address and company details, even ATOL or ABTA, it all looks correct.
-But – the scammers ask you to “pay the owner directly” and send a transfer to an account that is in someone’s personal name, This is not normal and has nothing to do with the genuine company.
+Who do you really pay?
+A fake website may have copied the legitimate details of a company, so when you check the address and details of the company, everything seems correct.
+The scammers then ask you to “pay the owner directly” and send a transfer to an account that has someone’s personal name, which has nothing to do with the genuine company.

-Check: If the website has only been set up recently.
-Use the domain name registration records on sites such as who.is (nominalia) and see when the websites were registered.
-If it was registered only a few months ago, yet they are claiming to have been established for many years, or show customer reviews before this date, then that is a big warning sign.
-BUT even if the domain name for the website was established many years ago, don’t be fooled they have been in business for a long time.
-The crooks can wait for an old domain name not being used to naturally expire, then apply to take it over, so it seems as if they have been trading for a long time.
+Research if the website been created recently?
+Use domain name registrations on sites like Nominalia and see when the websites were registered.
+If you registered only a few months ago, however, they will state that they have been established for many years.
+In addition, they can show reviews, opinions of clients before that date; This is an important warning sign.
+BUT, even if the domain name for the website was established many years ago, do not take it as proof alone that they have been in business for a long time.
+Criminals can wait until an old domain name is not used to expire naturally, and then request it to take care of it, so it seems that they have been operating for a long time.

-Contact numbers – some fake websites have no telephone numbers, or if they do they only have mobile numbers.
-Some display a “normal” telephone number but these tend to be non-area specific (the UK equivalent of a 0345 number), so you cannot see where they are located.
-Ask for a local telephone number to speak to them on and a scanned copy of their phone bill.
-None of the scammers want to give out a telephone number that establishes which location they are in.
+Contact numbers: some fake websites do not have phone numbers, or if they do, they only have mobile phone numbers.
+Some show a “normal” telephone number but these tend not to be area specific (the equivalent in the United Kingdom of a 0345 number), so you cannot see where they are.
+Request a local phone number to talk with them and a scanned copy of your phone bill.
+None of the scammers want to give a phone number that sets the location where they are.

-Money back guarantee!
-NO – Remember, everything on the website like this will be a lie.
+But they have a money back guarantee!
+Remember, everything on the website will be a lie

-Lowest prices – too much availability.
-Do they have lots of peak season availability?
-Are the prices lower than you can find elsewhere?
-Start off by asking for something that is virtually impossible, for example a mid-week departure in peak season for a 17-night duration in a large villa.
-It would be highly, highly unlikely to be truly available.
+Lower prices, too much availability Do you have a lot of availability in high season?
+Are the prices lower than what you can find elsewhere?
+Start by asking for something that is virtually impossible, for example, a mid-week outing in high season for a duration of 17 nights in a large villa.
+It would be highly, very unlikely to be really available.

-Surely there cannot be many villa websites around making false claims!
-Well, we have found around 100 fake websites that were clearly making false claims and many of these are still active.
+But there can’t be many villa websites to make false claims?
+Well, we have found around 100 fake websites that clearly made false statements and many of them are still active.
 Be careful not to confuse them with genuine companies that have similar names.
-The scammers try to use similar names and phrases used by genuine companies.
-Below are just a few examples of websites that have done this, it is not a complete list.
+Scammers try to use similar names and phrases that genuine companies use.
+Below are some examples of websites that have done this, it is not a complete list.

 Utilizamos cookies propias y de terceros, analizando sus hábitos de navegación en nuestra página web, con la finalidad de garantizar la calidad, seguridad y mejora de los servicios ofrecidos a través de la misma.
 En los casos en que el usuario no manifieste expresamente si acepta o no la instalación de las cookies, pero continúe utilizando nuestra página web, se entenderá que éste ha dado su consentimiento, informándole expresamente de la posibilidad de bloquear o eliminar las cookies instaladas en su equipo mediante la configuración de las opciones del navegador.
 Puede obtener más información a este respecto consultando nuestra “Política de Cookies”.AceptarPolítica de cookies